 Heart of the Civil War Heritage Area

-On July 13, 2006, Carroll County's efforts to increase awareness about our regional heritage got a major boost when the State of Maryland certified the Heart of the Civil War Heritage Area (HCWHA) as the eleventh heritage area in the state.
+Carroll County plays a strong part in acknowledging the historical significance of its legendary regional landmarks, as the province’s very own Heart of the Civil War Heritage Area (HCWHA) is recognized as the eleventh heritage area in the state of Maryland.
 The County and its municipalities, in partnership with Frederick and Washington counties, were certified through Maryland's Heritage Preservation and Tourism Areas Program.
 Certification enables Carroll County businesses and organizations to use State grants, loans, and tax incentives to undertake projects that support the heritage area's goals and capitalize on the area's significant Civil War-related history.
-As the 150th anniversary of the Civil War approaches, the efforts of the HCWHA will ensure that Carroll County's place in Civil War history gets the recognition it deserves and that the county's businesses, heritage organizations, and visitor service providers will benefit from this distinction.
+Carroll County’s unique location residing just below the Mason-Dixon Line, makes the territory special as it takes on the innate responsibility to increase awareness and spread appreciation for the remarkable land history.
+Extensive work and collaboration with the HCWHA have helped ensure that Carroll County's place in Civil War history gets the recognition it deserves and that the county's businesses, heritage organizations, and visitor service providers will benefit from this distinction.

 The goals and recommendations for the heritage area are outlined in the management plan, which was adopted as an amendment to the comprehensive and master plans for the County and its municipalities.
-The management plan is available for review on the Internet at www.heartofthecivilwar.org.
-Hard copies also are available for review in the County Department of Planning.
+The management plan is available for review at https://www.heartofthecivilwar.org/stakeholders/management-plan.

 Maryland Heritage Areas Authority (MHAA) Grants